Lysne is a key reason that Helping Women Period has come to fruition and not just another well-intentioned idea.

-Lysne believes strongly that filling the basic need of feminine hygiene products for homeless and low income women is one key step in helping them become more self-sufficient.
+Lysne believes strongly that filling the basic need of menstrual hygiene products for homeless and low income people is one key step in helping them become more self-sufficient.
 She helped start HWP because it was the right thing to do.
 Thank you, Lysne, for all of your amazing work.

 Photo Credit: McShane Photography

 After seeing a post on Facebook by Huffington Post highlighting the lack of feminine hygiene products for homeless women, Amy Stephenson did what many people dream of- she and Lysne Tait created a unique organization that caters specifically to this demographic: Helping Women Period.
 Amy uses communications, business management, event planning, marketing and many more fields of experience from her professional life to keep HWP alive and flourishing.
 Her strongest motivation for creating and supporting HWP is the people she serves.
 She believes that no “daughter, sister, mother or friend somewhere [needs to] suffer the indignity of not having a pad or tampon when they need it.”